urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch10.markdown

 Type inference wouldn't be very useful or interesting if we couldn't learn things about our nouns at runtime.
-Actually, we can't even really *use* most things without this.
+Actually, we can't even really *use* most nouns without type inference.

 For instance, let's make a list: